Cheap Dates and Family Activities

 - Every Sunday evening, my husband and I take time to verbally appreciate each other for all the things the other has done for us through the week.
 We started this early in our marriage when we were both feeling angry and unappreciated.
 We started with a 2 minute time limit.
 At that point it was hard to find 2 minutes worth of things to be thankful for.
 We've stuck with this weekly, however and now we can ramble for an hour easily.
 I recommend this highly, best free thing I've ever done!!

 - We also have a 90 minute "money date" every two weeks.
 Its a designated time for us to learn about money and money management together.
 We just finished reading Ruth Haden's "Women & Money, How to Turn Your Money Life Around".
 It was a great book to work with, despite its female focus.
 We read it aloud to each other, neutralized the gender references as needed and worked the exercises.

-Discuss "Cheap Dates" in The Dollar Stretcher Community
+For more information on the subject "Cheap Dates" check out The Dollar Stretcher Community

 Share your thoughts about this article with the editor: Click Here

 - How to become a work at home mom Video

 - Is Amazon Subscribe & Save worth it?

 - Should you pay for your kids' college?

 - How to reduce the cost of divorce

 - 5 big bills you can cut fast